 04 of 12

 Consider taking advantage of your community's Big Brothers and Big Sisters program or other mentoring programs designed for single-parent families.
 And don't forget that adults need mentoring support, too.
 Find another single parent you respect and ask him or her to meet with you weekly, or even once a month, to swap success stories, share your challenges and encourage one another.Continue to 5 of 12 below.

 05 of 12

 "Mom's Day Out"

-This is one of my favorite community programs for single moms!
-Churches and other community organizations offer them.
+Churches and other community organizations often offer Mom's Day Out.
 Some are simply free babysitting services, while others include free automotive services (like tire rotations and oil changes), in addition to spa and beauty services.
 If you hear about one in your area, be sure to take advantage of it!

 06 of 12

 Parent Education Classes

 Most communities offer some type of parent education program, whether through the local schools or a community education association.
 Inquire about babysitting and scholarships, too.
 Whether you're taking a parenting class or pursuing a hobby or passion, community classes are also a great opportunity to meet new people as a single parent.

 Most food banks require referrals through programs like Supplementation Nutrition Assistance Program (SNAP).
 However, some smaller food banks are more flexible.
 Try calling churches in your area, or your local town hall, for help finding food banks and food pantries near you.